Wacky-Mole/WackysDatabase/README.md

 - `FromName` (string): The name of the item to convert from.
 - `ToName` (string): The name of the item to convert to.
 - `Amount` (int): The amount to spawn when batch is done.
-- `Disable` (bool): Default is false, this allows you to remove existing conversions, while also allowing me to not force clear the list.
+- `Remove` (bool): Default is false, this allows you to remove existing conversions.
 Now items not listed shouldn't be affected

 </br>